 A wild and wacky cafe that’s a maze of tunnels, hidden passages, and crazy houses.
 It’s like wandering through a fairy tale.

 WHITE WHITE RAFTING

 Another sought-after adventure in Da Lat is whitewater rafting.
 Da Lat started whitewater rafting in Vietnam.
 And the scenic Don Da River has thrilling class 2 and 3 rapids.

 Head to the top for an all-encompassing panoramic view of Vietnam’s highlands.

 Is stunning the right word?
 Yep!
 Elephant Fall might be the most beautiful thing you see in Vietnam.
 It’s a popular spot for photos and couples.

 GETTING TO DA LAT

 Getting from Mui Ne To Dalat is easy.
 You can get there by bus for under $10.
 The ride up into the highlands takes around 4 to 5 hours.

 Both Da Lat and Hoi An are unskippable – in my humble opinion.
-And both need to be on your Vietnam Itinerary.
+And both need to be in your Vietnam Itinerary.

-You have a couple of options to get between the two cities.
+You have a couple of options for transportation to get between the two cities.